pentoshi007/t-finder/README.md

 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB, Mongoose

-## Project Status

-This project is currently in development.
-See the [ROADMAP.md](ROADMAP.md) file for the detailed project plan.

 ## Getting Started

 *Instructions for setting up and running the project will be added here as the project progresses.*